MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 ---
-title: RaMP checklist —  Ransomware recovery readiness
+title: RaMP checklist—Ransomware recovery readiness
 description: Use the steps in this guidance to deploy ransomware recovery readiness that adheres to Zero Trust principles. ms.date: 01/08/2024 ms.service: security